Keep your staff safe from infection with these hospital cleaning guidelines.

 It’s no secret that hospitals are full of infectious substances.
 Bodily fluids, airborne germs, and general human contact are all ways that infections spread from person to person.
 Hospital cleaning guidelines help to minimize this risk as much as possible, but they must be followed by all cleaners to operate at maximum effectiveness.
 Forgetting to disinfect even a single surface can result in cleaners, hospital staff, or visitors catching dangerous illnesses.

-Most hospitals will have similar cleaning guidelines, but they won’t necessarily all be the same, so it’s important to become familiar with the practices of each facility before cleaning them.
+Most healthcare facilities have similar cleaning procedures, but they won’t necessarily all be the same, so it’s important to become familiar with the practices of each facility before cleaning them.
 The one guideline that is consistent and mandatory to follow is the Occupational Safety and Health Administration’s (OSHA) bloodborne pathogens standard, which we’ll get into more detail about below.
 You can also find guidelines from the Center for Disease Control and Prevention (CDC), which, while not mandatory, are good rules to follow.

 Despite the potential differences, here are eight hospital cleaning guidelines you can follow at any facility to help keep everyone safe.